hackcd/RemoteKeylogger/README.md

 # Drawbacks of this being a FREE and PUBLIC tool
 Because this tool is free, there will be some limitations to preserve analysis in the wild.
-Unlike the private version of my Remote Access Tool(DARTEN) which this sources from, There is no...`\n
+Unlike the private version of my Remote Access Tool(DARTEN) which this sources from, There is no...`
-	-Directory Traversal\n
+	-Directory Traversal
-	-Process Hollowing\n
+	-Process Hollowing
-	-File Dropping\n
+	-File Dropping
-	-Dll Injection\n
+	-Dll Injection
-	-Dynamic Registry Modification\n
+	-Dynamic Registry Modification
-	-Process Monitoring\n
+	-Process Monitoring
 `
 # Persistance
 This tool does create a registry key to ensure persistance